 Le Clos du Marquis is worth the hour’s rail journey from London.
 Try his pike mousse with monkfish liver and crayfish sauce (“one of the ten best things I’ve ever eaten,” says Clarissa) or the true-blue Cassoulet with duck confit, Toulouse sausage and haricots tarbais (Orson Welles’ favourite dishes at Germain’s first mentor).
 Marquis’ style is too homely to get Michelin’s nod, but, he says, “Michelin remains the supreme arbitrator.”
 They waste no time with meaningless rankings of “Top” and “Best” lists that merely reflect transient fashion.
 Their star grading are based on fundamental and enduring standards.

-2007 Hampshire Hospitality Award for Superior Quality Assured and
+Hampshire Hospitality Award for Superior Quality Assured and Local Produce Award - 2007

 "Within seconds of speaking with Germain Marquis I realised we had a true eccentric character.

 Genial French Chef/Patron, Germain Marquis continues to delight with his french provincial cooking, at this consistently enjoyable and highly popular pub conversion.